 Some people who blush have specific triggers that make them more prone to blushing.
 For example, people with rosacea or people going through menopause should try to avoid long exposure to sunlight, caffeine, and spicy foods.

-There are no medications for blushing approved by the U.S. Food and Drug Administration (FDA).
-However, if frequent bouts of anxiety cause your blushing, talk to your doctor about treatment with medication to manage the underlying issue.
+There are no medications for blushing approved by the Food and Drug Administration (FDA).
+However, if frequent bouts of anxiety cause your blushing, talk with your doctor about treatment with medication to manage the underlying issue.

-If your blushing is so severe that it’s detrimental to your quality of life and other treatments haven’t helped, you may want to consider getting endoscopic thoracic surgery (ETS).
+If your blushing is so severe that it’s detrimental to your quality of life and other treatments haven’t helped, you may consider getting endoscopic thoracic surgery (ETS).

 Most people are satisfied by the results of ETS.
 However, in some cases, long-term complications, such as excessive sweating, surgical infections, and eyelid drooping, may occur.

 Blushing typically isn’t a cause for a medical concern, but facial redness can sometimes be a symptom of something else, like:

 - endocrine disorders, such as Cushing’s syndrome or hyperthyroidism